NOTE: Some of the acronyms and phrases are used within more the one field (digital display, adwords etc). They are only listed once.

 Placement – controls where ad appears, first page, on top of search results or to the right.

 CRO – conversion rate optimisation

 Conversion rate – Calculated for e-commerce: number of unique visitors, divided with the total number of clicks multiplied with a 100.

 SEA – Search Engine Advertising

-SERP – search engine position – the position your website are in at the moment for a particular key- words or phrase
+SERP – search engine ranking position – the position your website is in at the moment for particular keywords or phrase.

 Organic listings – Organic search results are listings on search engine results pages that appear because of their relevance to the search terms (not paid for)